Colorful and tiny Treehoppers can leap great distances between plants to escape predators.

-Adults can be found on their favorite plants, usually in the plant's 'elbows', where twig meets branch.
-They feed on the liquid from the plant, siphoning off what they want from the tender parts.
-Multiple Treehoppers feeding on a young plant can weaken the plant to death.
+A mighty leap is what gave this insect its name.
+This remarkable ability ushers them quickly out of danger.
+Warnings to others nearby are given by vibrating the abdomen on a stem or leaf.
+Adult Treehoppers can be found on their favorite plants, usually in the 'elbows', where twig meets branch.
+They feed on the liquid from a plant, siphoning off what they want from the tender parts.
+Multiple Treehoppers feeding on a young plant can weaken the plant to death, but infestations are uncommon.

 Females lay eggs in the tip of a twig, pushing them into small slits for protection.
 Because the tip of a plant (called its apical meristem) is the site of continued linear growth, this tissue damage can kill the twig, though the Treehopper nymphs will have long abandoned it before then.